chrstnai/christinas-repository/Final-Project.md

 # Wireframes, Storyboards, Moodboards

 I decided to do most of my work on Figma.
 I kept my moodboard/persona nearby and created a wireframe of how I wanted my Shorthand website to look.
-My wireframe and storyboard will be included below but I'll also include the figma link: https://www.figma.com/file/3NiMg0c6l1fbFF4nW32XvZ/Rise-of-Hate-Against-Asian-Americans?node-id=6%3A7
+My wireframe and storyboard can be seen on the figma link and I'll be including all of the text below on a walkthrough there: https://www.figma.com/file/3NiMg0c6l1fbFF4nW32XvZ/Rise-of-Hate-Against-Asian-Americans?node-id=6%3A7

 As I've mentioned before, my goal is to raise awareness on the rise of hate crimes against Asian Americans and also provide some information on how crimes against Asian Americans are not new.
 However, because of COVID, these crimes have skyrocketed.
 A large percentage of them are extermely violent and even involve death.
 While these crimes are especially shocking, other instances of everyday crimes and acts of discrimination are not as widely as known.
 Because most Asian Americans are aware of this situation, my audience is the general public.
-After working more on Part II, I want to also include a little more of an explanation on why this might be happening and how Asian Americans are perceived due to the Model Minority Myth.
+After researching and. working more on Part II, I want to also include a little more of an explanation on why this might be happening and how Asian Americans are perceived due to the Model Minority Myth.
 Additionally, I will be adding more resources such as websites and books.

 ![7th](moodboard.png)